nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Recommender` component,
 * consists of 2 sub-components (modules) : `LocationRecommender` and `TimingRecommender`
-* recommends timing and location of meetups for relevant participants and the user.
+* recommends timing and location of meet ups for relevant participants and the user.

 How the `Recommender` Component works:
 1. User enters a `meet/eat/study` command.